dieuwkehupkes/dieuwkehupkes.github.io/index.md

 ## News

+- August, 2025 -- Our <a href="https://jair.org/index.php/jair/IJCAIJAIR" target="_blank">2020 paper on compositionality</a> won the 2025 IJCAI-JAIR Best Paper Prize!
+Verna Dankers presented it at <a href="https://x.com/IJCAIconf/status/1958192992822428090" target="_blank">IJCAI</a>

 - July 16, 2025 -- Excited about this interview with <a href='https://women-in-ai-research.github.io/' target="_blank">Women in AI Research (WiAIR)</a>: https://www.youtube.com/watch?v=CuTWIW1JcsA!

 - October 14, 2024 -- I became an ELLIS Scholar!
 Grateful for the nomination and the honour :)